-Everyone is fascinated by death.
+Everyone is fascinated by imagining what happens when we die.
 We’re entranced when we see it in movies, we anticipate it when thinking of our elders, and we wonder what might become of us, upon our demise.

 When I learned to consciously exit my body long ago, I remember feeling a subtle death upon every exit.
 Perhaps this was my body and soul remembering what souls do – they enter, interact for a time, and eventually leave.